dimroc/ga-ruby-on-rails-for-devs/class/5-ruby-oop.md

 Monkey Patching
 ---------------

 Methods, classes, variables and everything else is defined when it's loaded.
+You can *monkey-patch* any classin Ruby.

     class Number
       def to_i